xuganyu96/xuganyu96.github.io/docs/_drafts/2023-04-27-airflow-webview-plugins.md

         flash("Some message")
 ```

+## Upgrading to Bootstrap 5
+While `Flask-Appbuilder` is shipped with Bootstrap 3, the CSS and JS components are neatly packaged in blocks that I can override.

+TODO: Need to figure out how

 # Form

 `Flask-AppBuilder` is shipped with `Flask-WTF`, which can be used to declare HTML forms.
 We will begin with a simple form with a few common fields:

 ```python